 Senators may motion to reconsider the denied proposal at the next Senate meeting, requiring a second.

-If the motion is granted, the Senate will vote with a simple majority to hear the Student Initiative Proposal the following week.
+If the motion is granted, the Senate will vote with a simple majority to hear the proposed Constitution in the form of a written Student Initiative Proposal the following week.

+If a new Constitution is being proposed through a written Student Initiative Proposal, the proposer can use the proposed Constitution itself as the official written form of the proposal.

 If the motion fails, the proposal will not be heard.